erkaiyublog/erkaiyublog.github.io/_drafts/2023-05-24-basic-concepts-about-executable.md

 The two different approaches result in the difference between static and dynamic libraries. **Static library** (also known as *archive*) is a collection of precompiled *object files* that are bundled together into a single file, it contains the compiled code and symbols of various functions.
 As you may recall, one way of generating *object files* is to use gcc with command like ***gcc -c sample.c***.
 Later when compiler needs to generate executable, it will combine multiple object files into one single executable, such process of combining object files to obtain an executable is called *static linking*. **Dynamic library** (also known as *shared library*) is a collection of compiled functions, instead of being statically linked to produce executable, dynamic libraries are not added to the executable during compilation.
 During execution of the program (**runtime**), operating system itself will load the dynamic libraries to memory for the executable to use, such process is called *dynamic linking*.

+## 1.2 What are some typical static and dynamic library extensions?
+Static libraries: *.a* on Linux, *.lib* on Windows.
+Dynamic libraries: *.so* on Unix-like systems, *.dll* on Windows.

-## 1.2 How to tell if a program uses static or dynamic library?
+## 1.3 How to tell if a program uses static or dynamic library?
-## 1.3 What are some typical static and dynamic library extensions?
+## 1.4 Is there a difference between the position where library codes will be loaded in memory between static and dynamic libraries?